 - Easy to install in existing geotechnical structures

-iDAS measurements of shear wave velocity (Vs) in soil.
+The picture above shows iDAS measurements of shear wave velocity (Vs) in soil.
 Vs is sensitive to fluid saturation.